redflitzi/StrTr/README.md

 ### **StrTr(params (string** Item1 **, string** Item2 **)[]** replacePairs **)** <a id="id-s2"></a>

-This method allows direct and literal use of tuples of (string, string) as arguments.\
+This overload allows direct and literal use of tuples of (string, string) as arguments.\
 Each tuple is a (original, replacement) pair.

 Call it like: